open-edge-insights/eii-core/docker_setup/provision/README.md

     ```

 * By default EIS is provisioned in Developer mode.
 Please update DEV_MODE=false in [dep/.env](dep/.env) to provision EIS in Secure mode.

+* For now since X509 cert integration is under development, ETCD authentication not enabled for Secure mode.
+Secure mode provisioning only generates curve zmq public/private keys for all apps.

 * By default EIS is provisioned for Single node deployment.
 Please uncommment and place proper values for section ' ETCD optinal Configuration required to run ETCD in cluster mode.'  in [dep/.env](dep/.env) for provisioning ETCD for multiple nodes.'.